- Still looks good outside

 The 2020 Nissan 370Z is hardly practical, but what two-seat sports car is?

-Though the throwback driving experience is a blast, the 2020 Nissan 370Z makes plenty of compromises in the comfort and quality department, from its ancient materials to its miniscule cargo space.
+Though the throwback driving experience is a blast, the 2020 Nissan 370Z makes plenty of compromises in the comfort and quality department, from its ancient materials to its minuscule cargo space.
 We give it 3 out of 10 for its low-buck interior, limited utility, and poor outward vision that are offset somewhat by terrific seats for certain narrow types.
-(Read more about how we rate cars.)

 Nissan has a long history of making comfortable front seats, and thankfully, the 370Z is all front seat.
-The $2,600 50th Anniversary package includes 4-way synthetic leather seats with a power recline and power forward button wedged between the right thigh and center console.
+The $2,600 50th Anniversary package includes four-way synthetic leather seats with a power recline and power forward button wedged between the right thigh and center console.
 On the outside of the seat bottom are old-school roller controls to raise and lower the seat, or adjust the thigh cushion.
 For two occupants, the poor rear visibility and low seating position can make it feel cramped, but what else do you want from a sports car?

 Standard 18-inch wheels make for an acceptable ride, but the 19- and 20-inchers available on higher-tier models range from stiff to downright unbearable over rough roads.
 Road noise is prevalent too, especially on base models where Bose active noise cancellation isn’t an option.